tomjhinton/birbGlitchenagerie/README.md

 - Quick blender models and baked texture.
 - Loaded them into three.js
 - Tweaked some stuff with shaders.
-- Yes I'm aware this is basically what I do every week.
+- Yes I'm aware this is pretty much what I do every week.

 Basically reused some vertex shaders from elsewhere that become glitchy when applied to the wrong shapes.